BIRTH OF A CONCEPT

 Once we put up a new fundraiser, we share it on our Facebook pages, our personal pages and in groups where we have permission to post them.
 That provides a lot of exposure to potentially thousands of supporters.
-We also contact individual donors who we believe may be interested in supporting some particular fundraisers.
-We also assist our clients who wish to set up online shops (FaithBark operates the Pawctions online store website) or auction items via various Facebook groups or events.
+We may contact individual donors who we know are interested in supporting certain types of fundraisers.
+We can also assist our clients who wish to set up online shops (FaithBark operates the Pawctions online store website) or auction items via various Facebook groups or events.

 And finally, the Bandit’s Bandaid team of volunteers provide our clients with assistance and support as they deal with their dog’s medical challenges.
 We have a team of veterinary advisers that can review a written diagnosis or talk to another veterinarian if needed.
 We will help clients find a specialist or obtain a second opinion.
 And we will be there when an owner is confused, stressed or just needs someone to talk to.
 And we don’t keep banker’s hours.
 We have spent many a late night talking to a client or an emergency vet.

 So yes.
 Bandit’s Bandaid does have a small overhead fee (one of the lowest of any nonprofit, and yes, EVERY nonprofit has overhead expenses that must be paid for).
 But what our clients receive in return far exceeds that cost (and we know that most of our clients will heartily agree).